rosehgal/BinExp/Lecture3.5/README.md

 #### Executing Return 2 libc.

 The way the stack has to be overridden to call `system` will follow the same approach, in that case the `next` function that we were talking about so long will be `system`.
 In case of graceful exit of the program I will mark the return address of system with the call to `exit` :smile: Another `return2lib` from `system`.
 The exploit payload would look something like this:
 ``echo -e `python -c "import struct; print 'A'*108 + 'BBBB' + 'CCCC' + struct.pack('<I', <address of system>) + struct.pack('<I', <address of exit>) + <Address of argument to system>"` ``

 Next stuff is to find the address of `system`, `exit` and `argument to system`(which would be `"/bin/sh"`) to invoke the shell.
 We can find the address of `system` and `exit` using `GDB`.
 But how to get the address of string `"/bin/sh"`, which is not present even in the program.
-Again environment variable can help us in the same as they are also pushed on the top of stack.
+Again environment variables can help us in the same as they are also pushed on the top of stack.
 Create one environment variable like:
 `export SHELL="/bin/sh"`
 Run GDB, and print the values of say 500 string entries from `$esp`.
 `gef> x/100s $esp`
 And see where your string lies.
 Now we have all these address, fill the exploit template :cool: we did that as well.

 #### What we learnt?
 The stack will be shifted by one if we have to return from one function to mimic the call to another function.
 That's why extra 4 bytes of 'CCCC' is added in the exploit pay load.
 Also this exploitation allows use bypass ASLR protection.